UKPLab/emnlp2024-llm-classifier/README.md

--- 'node_ix_tgt': the unique id for the target node, i.e., the old sentence, -- 'text_src': the content of the new sentence, empty in cases of deletions, -- 'text_tgt': the content of the old sentence, empty in cases of additions, -- 'label', the edit intent label.
+-- 'node_ix_tgt': the unique id for the target node, i.e., the old sentence, -- 'text_src': the content of the new sentence, empty in cases of deletions, -- 'text_tgt': the content of the old sentence, empty in cases of additions, -- 'label': the edit intent label.
 ```
 [1]. https://aclanthology.org/2024.acl-long.255/